The Financial Technology Law Review: Belgium

 ii Digitised onboarding of clients

 Digitised onboarding of customers is possible, provided that the relevant entity complies with its KYC requirements under the AML Act.
-In this respect, the AML Act states that when business relationships or transactions are entered into remotely without any further guarantees (such as electronic signatures), this constitutes an indication of a potentially higher risk.
+In this respect, the AML Act states that when business relationships or transactions are entered into remotely without any further guarantees such as electronic identification means or relevant trust services as set out in the eIDAS Regulation8 or any other secure, remote or electronic identification process regulated, recognised, approved or accepted by the relevant national authorities, this constitutes an indication of a potentially higher risk.
 Where higher risks are identified, obliged entities must apply enhanced customer due diligence measures.
-Further, the entity should set up a process for electronic identification (in particular in accordance with the eIDAS Regulation).7 The new Anti-Money Laundering Directive8 (AMLD V) specifically provides that electronic identification means can be used to identify the customer and verify his or her identity if the eIDAS Regulation is complied with or if another secure, remote or electronic identification process is used that is regulated, recognised, approved or accepted by the relevant national authorities.9 The AMLD V should have been implemented in Belgium by 10 January 2020, but thus far has not been.
+Further, the entity should set up a process for electronic identification (in particular in accordance with the eIDAS Regulation).

 Digital markets, payment services and funding

-Various types of crowdfunding platforms exist on the Belgian market:
+Various types of crowdfunding platforms exist on the Belgian market:10

 - platforms through which the public makes a donation for a project or enterprise;

-- platforms through which the public deposits money in order to receive a non-financial compensation (reward-based crowdfunding);
+- platforms through which the public deposits money to receive a non-financial compensation (reward-based crowdfunding);

 - platforms through which the public invests in a project or enterprise through a loan (loan-based crowdfunding, also referred to as crowd-lending); and